Gelmo/LiveSplit.MemoryGraph/README.md

 # LiveSplit.Roboquest

-This [LiveSplit](https://livesplit.org) component will eventually provide a variety of features related to the game [Roboquest](https://store.steampowered.com/app/692890/Roboquest/).
+This [LiveSplit](https://livesplit.org) component provides autosplit functionality for the game [Roboquest](https://store.steampowered.com/app/692890/Roboquest/).
+It also shows the player's horizontal speed on a configurable graph, and more features are planned.

 This preview will be updated soon...
 ![preview.png](/images/preview.png)